 Not all websites need to have multiple pages of content to be eye-catching or interesting.
 Sometimes one page can be just as or even more effective.
 But just because you are creating a single-page website doesn’t mean that it will be simple.

 Building a single-page layout requires just as much thought as websites with multiple pages.
-Because you only get one chance – one impression – to grab your visitor’s attention, you need to come up with a visually compelling page.
+Because you only get one chance to grab your visitors’ attention, you need to come up with a visually compelling page.
 It needs to have all the same basic elements as a bigger site as well as have a clear purpose.
-After you’ve looked at our examples, learn how to create a one page website in 5 steps with our guide.

 10 Effective One Page Website Examples